-An init script is a shell script that runs during startup of each cluster node before the Apache Spark driver or worker JVM starts.
+An init script (initialization script) is a shell script that runs during startup of each cluster node before the Apache Spark driver or executor JVM starts.

 Some examples of tasks performed by init scripts include: